RechieKho/blinklet/README.md

 ### Command notations

-Command is essentially builtin function for Minky.
+Command is essentially builtin function for Blinklet.
 Here demonstrates the notation for explaining command that will be used throughout the wiki.

 Here is an example: